BloomTech-Labs/expresswash-fe/README.md

 ## Testing

-🚫Document what you used for testing and why
+React-testing-library (RTL) - built in tool for testing React

 ## Installation Instructions

-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM
+    * clone the repo to your local machine
+    * cd into your newly created directory
+    * run `npm install`
+    * run `npm start`

 ## Other Scripts

-🚫replace these examples with your own

-    * typecheck - runs the TypeScript compiler
     * build - creates a build of the application
-    * start - starts the production server after a build is created
+    * start - starts the production server after a build is created.
+Open (http://localhost:3000) to view it in the browser.
     * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+    * eject - command will remove the single build dependency from your project.
+    * coverage - runs test coverage percentages

 ## Contributing